dojo/docs/dojo/xhrPost.rst

 Handling Status Codes
 ---------------------

 Handling status codes for xhrPost is the same as handling them for xhrGet.
-Please refer to the `status code documentation <dojo/xhrGet#handling-status-codes>`_ for details.
+Please refer to the dojo.xhrGet `status code documentation <dojo/xhrGet#handling-status-codes>`_ for details.

 ========
 Examples